The Honourable William Sterling Blair, P.C., C.O.M., M.P.

 Correctional Investigator of Canada

-The Office of the Correctional Investigator’s involvement in a number of criminal justice priorities identified and advanced by the government include commitments to address the over- representation of Indigenous people in corrections, and reform administrative segregation (solitary confinement).
-Priorities in the reporting period are:
+The Office of the Correctional Investigator’s involvement in a number of criminal justice priorities identified and advanced by the government include commitments to address the over- representation of Indigenous people in corrections, and the implementation of Structured Intervention Units (SIUs).

 Investigate and resolve individual offender complaints